 There are over 100 presently discovered cannabinoids, which are largely responsible for the effects cannabis has on the body.
 Common cannabinoids include tetrahydrocannabinol (THC), cannabidiol (CBD), cannabinol (CBN), and cannabigerol (CBG).
 THC and CBD have attracted much of the media’s attention, however, cannabinoids like CBGa are emerging as important pieces to the ECS puzzle.
 Cannabinoids work together with the body’s ECS to regulate the body’s natural functions – including mood, sleep, appetite, immune response, and signal modulation.

-Once the endocannabinoid system is supplemented in this way it is able to function more efficiently by optimizing the body’s performance each day.
-Although it is not critical to supplement the endocannabinoid system daily, doing so increases the effectiveness of CBD and the endocannabinoid system.
+Once the endocannabinoid system is stimulated in this way it is able to function more efficiently by optimizing the body’s performance each day.
+Although it is not critical to support the endocannabinoid system daily, doing so increases the effectiveness of CBD and the endocannabinoid system.

 CBD: Chock Full Of The Essentials

 A daily serving of hemp oil offers more than just cannabinoids like CBD.
-Hemp oil also provides a number of healthy benefits to the body, including:
+Hemp oil also provides a number of health benefits to the body, including: